Corazone777/jokes/README.md

 Dependencies -> php

-Experimental branch for expanding the script
+Experimental branch is for expanding the script